josephangelotiongson/My-Barmassist/replit.md

 ## Overview

 This is a sophisticated cocktail/bar assistant application built with React, TypeScript, Express, and PostgreSQL.
 It leverages Google's Gemini AI to provide intelligent recipe recommendations, ingredient scanning, flavor profiling, and cocktail creation assistance.
-The application includes user authentication via Replit Auth and persistent storage for user preferences, recipes, and ratings.
+The application includes custom email/password authentication and persistent storage for user preferences, recipes, and ratings.

-**Current State**: Full-stack application running in the Replit environment on port 5000 with Replit Auth integration.
+**Current State**: Full-stack application running in the Replit environment on port 5000 with email/password authentication.

 ## Recent Changes (November 28, 2025)

 - Converted from frontend-only to full-stack architecture
-- Added Replit Auth integration for user login/logout functionality
+- Added custom email/password authentication (signup and login with any email)
 - Set up PostgreSQL database with Drizzle ORM for data persistence
 - Created database schema for users, sessions, recipes, ratings, shopping lists, and settings
 - Added React Query for API state management
 - Updated deployment configuration for full-stack app (autoscale)
-- Added login/logout UI to the app header
+- Added login/logout UI with modal-based authentication forms

 ## Project Architecture